ukhsa-collaboration/PHEnix/README.md

 ## Prereq

-The refence needs to be index in an appropriate way for different mapper/variant callers.
+The reference needs to be index in an appropriate way for different mapper/variant callers.
 This can be done using:

 ```bash
 $ phenix.py prepare_reference.py --mapper [bwa | bowtie2] --variant [gatk | mpileup] --reference <path_to_reference>